Best UK Poker Sites

 Tournament starts times match up extremely well for European players on the weekends and fewer very late nights or early mornings are needed if you run deep.

 PokerStars is still by far and away the biggest poker site online but William Hill, Party, Betfair and bwin Poker are much closer in traffic than they used to be and gaining steadily.

-Not only do you not have to deal with fluctuating exchange rates, you’re not paying points on every transaction to change money back and forth.
+It’s a minor point but it’s just more convenient to play and win money in your own currency.
+When you play on a licensed UK poker sites you don't have to deal with fluctuating exchange rates and you’re not paying points on every transaction to change money back and forth.

+On UK poker sites the predominant currency is naturally the Pound Sterling rather than the US dollar.
 The Euro is of course standard as well and if you're from another part of Europe you most likely will be able to play in your own home currency if you choose.

 Can I Win Live Poker Packages on UK Poker Sites?

 For sure.
 And that's actually one of the best parts about playing online poker in the UK.
 All of the major UK poker sites regularly feature low buy-in satellites with packages to play in lots of local live poker tournaments or in nearby sunny destinations.

 The Battle of Malta, the Estrellas Poker Tour, the GUKPT, 888Live and 888Live Local, Unibet Live Tour, Dusk Till Dawn Deepstacks, the EPT, the WSOP, the WSOPE ... those are just a few of the amazing tournament series you can win packages to playing online poker in the UK.